-- 1) Multi-scale video document generation: In order to be able to match motion patterns at multiple scales and spatial locations from the training video library, we generate documents for different configurations of the input video.
-The configurations are illustrated in Figure 5.
+1) Multiscale Video Document Generation: In order to be able to match motion patterns at multiple scales and spatial locations from the training video library, we generate documents for different configurations of the input video.
+The configurations are illustrated in Fig. 5.
 The first configuration has the video processed at the original scale.

-The next 4 configurations has the video spatially divided into 4 quadrants.
+The next four configurations have the video spatially divided into four quadrants.
 The quadrants are individually processed to create one document each.
 Additional 16 configurations are generated by spatially dividing the video into 16 parts of identical sizes and each part generating a document.
-In total, for each video we generate 21 documents.
-The spatial dimensions of the spatio-temporal cubes used during document generation are modulated with size of the video configuration such that the number of words W is constant across configurations.
+In total, for each video, we generate 21 documents.
+The spatial dimensions of the spatiotemporal cubes used during document generation are modulated with the size of the video configuration such that the number of words W is constant across configurations.
 The above method enables the representation of motion patterns in query videos at different spatial locations and scales.
-When retrieving matches for query videos, we compute matches for all the 21 configurations and pool the results for further stages of annotation transfer and warping as described in Section III-C3.
-This enhanced flexibility leads to a reduction in size of the training video library required to represent arbitrary object motion in guery videos.
-We then divide the documents of the query video into fragments as described in Section III-B2. - 2) Library search and composition: Consider a fragment of one of the query video documents:
+When retrieving matches for query videos, we compute matches for all the 21 configurations and pool the results for further stages of annotation transfer and warping, as described in Section III-C3.
+This enhanced flexibility leads to a reduction in size of the training video library required to represent arbitrary object motion in query videos.
+We then divide the documents of the query video into fragments, as described in Section III-B2.

+2) Library Search and Composition: Consider a fragment of one of the query video documents

-$$f_q = (w, \tau) : w \in [0, W), \tau \in [0, T_f)$$ (2)
+$$f_q = (w, \tau) : w \in [0, W), \quad \tau \in [0, T_f).$$ (2)

-We wish to find a set of result fragments from our library, $\mathcal{F}r$ , which composed together approximate the query fragment:
+We wish to find a set of result fragments from our library, \mathcal{F}r , which composed together approximate the query fragment where

-$$\mathcal{F}r = \arg\max{\mathcal{F}'r} \sum{w} \sum{\tau} \min(R{f_q}(w, \tau), R{f_R}(w, \tau)) \quad (3)$$ where,
+$$\mathcal{F}r = \underset{\mathcal{F}'r}{\arg\max} \sum{w} \sum{\tau} \min(R{f_q}(w, \tau), R{f_R}(w, \tau))$$ (3)